martin-martin/fake-jobs/tutorial.md

 []
 ```

-There was definitely a job with that title in the search results, so why is it not showing up?
+There was definitely a Python job in the search results, so why is it not showing up?
 When you use `string=` like you did above, your program looks for _exactly_ that string.
 Any differences in capitalization or whitespace will prevent the element from matching.
-In the next section, you'll find a way to make the string more general.
+In the next section, you'll find a way to make your search string more general.

 #### Pass a Function to a Beautiful Soup Method